University of the Philippines Diliman: Internal transport

+Due to the sheer size of its 493-hectare campus, UP Diliman is the only university in Metro Manila with its own jeepney transportation system.
+The "Ikot" and "Toki" jeepneys provide affordable and accessible transport within the campus and to nearby areas, with the route system designed to efficiently connect different parts of the university, including academic buildings, dormitories, and administrative offices.

+Broadcasting

 UP Diliman holds a congressional franchise to operate radio and television stations, making it the first university in the country with a licensed TV network and broadcast frequency.
 The university currently operates: